DunieCarrasco/Project-3/README.md

 # How Much of What is Coming from Where?: A Geospatial Analysis of Agricultural Production

-In this project we want to analyze the top 10 agricultural-producing states('CA', 'KS', 'MN', 'NE', 'NC', 'TX', 'WI', 'IL', 'IN', 'IA'), based on the acreage used for crops over the course of years.
+In this project we want to analyze the top 16 agricultural land area states('SD','ND','NM','OK','CO','WY','MO','AZ','CA','IA','NE','TX','IL','KS','MN','MT'), based on the acreage used for crops over the course of years.
 The data is from the USDA websites https://quickstats.nass.usda.gov/api/.
 Using the USDA Api, we gather the acreage used for all crops in these ten states since 1997.

 # Requirments: